-The Tucson Jewish Community Center is a 110,000-square-feet facility built in 1989 and recently renovated in 2015.
+The Tucson Jewish Community Center is a 110,000-square-feet center built in 1989 and recently renovated in 2015.
 With more than 2000 families and 5000 members, the Tucson J is open to the Tucson community for all people, all faiths, all identities, all abilities and all walks of life.

 We offer a robust schedule of events ranging from Arts & Culture to Sports & Wellness to Children & Family.
 At the The J we offer something for everyone from 9 to 99!

 Our beautiful Foothills location offers the perfect setting for your meeting, wedding, or other special event.
 Our trained professional will help you with all your rental needs, including catering.

 If fitness is your main goal, we offer a brand new renovated fitness facility and up to 120 free weekly classes included in your membership.

 We are proud to offer a privately funded, play-based preschool serving more than 300 children ages six weeks to pre-K. Additionally, we offer after-school care for elementary-aged children and provide transportation from over 20 schools daily during the school year

 Most importantly, we offer a sense of community and acceptance to the entire Tucson community.
 We invite you to step inside and feel the energy of the J!